cljsjs/packages/CONTRIBUTING.md

 ## Creating Pull Requests

 - Please increment the build number (version part after the dash).
 This way maintainers only need to merge the PR and don't need to make any changes themselves.
+- If you are asked to implement changes, please comment on PR after implementing the changes.
+This way maintainers will more easily notice your updates.

 ## Reviewing Pull Requests